ros2/ros2_documentation/source/Contributing/Build-Farms.rst

    There are several potential reasons for this.
    First, release jobs build against a minimal ROS installation to check if all dependencies are properly declared in the `package manifest`_.
 Devel jobs / github actions / local builds may be performed in an environment that has the dependencies already installed, therefore not noticing dependency issues.
 Second, they might build different versions of the source code.
-While dev jobs / github actions / local builds usually build the latest version from the *upstream* [2]_ repository, `release jobs`_ build the source code of the latest release, i.e. the source code in the respective *upstream* branches of the *release* repository [3]_.
+   While devel jobs / github actions / local builds usually build the latest version from the *upstream* [2]_ repository, `release jobs`_ build the source code of the latest release, i.e. the source code in the respective *upstream* branches of the *release* repository [3]_.

 Further Reading